 The goal of the search engines is to provide the best possible webpage for each search (also known as a search query or query).
 Notice how we say webpage, not website.
-Search engines don’t rank entire websites.
-Instead, they rank individual webpages.
+Search engines don’t display entire websites.
+Instead, they display individual webpages.

 The algorithms that calculate search engine rank are complex, ever-evolving and secret.
 That can make SEO feel overwhelming.
 Don’t let it.
 Google’s mission stays the same “To organize the world's information and make it universally accessible and useful.”
 By taking a holistic SEO strategy, you ensure that the pages on your website help Google fulfill its mission today and tomorrow.

 SEO 101 — The 4 Pillars of SEO